 End of Growing Season

 Like other tomatoes, San Marzanos are sensitive to frost.
-When there is a danger of the frost, pick green tomatoes and try to ripen them indoors.
+When there is a danger of frost, pick green tomatoes and try to ripen them indoors.
 Remove plants from the soil patch and use them for making compost; remove and clean stakes and cages for next season.

-Add some aged manure and balanced NPK fertilizer and dig them into the soil some 20-25 cm (8-10 inches) deep and let the patch rest till late winter or early spring - when time comes, plant other plants having crop rotation on your mind.
+Add some aged manure and balanced NPK fertilizer and dig them into the soil some 20-25 cm (8-10 inches) deep and let the patch rest till late winter or early spring - when the time comes, plant other plants having crop rotation on your mind.

 Tomato family: tomatoes, peppers, eggplant, potatoes - never grow them one after another.
-Consider sweet corn before and beans after tomatoes - such rotation can drastically lower issues with pests and diseases and help avoid use of chemicals.
+Consider sweet corn before and beans after tomatoes - such rotation can drastically lower issues with pests and diseases and help avoid the use of chemicals.